Christian Streich: Freiburg

-2012–13 season

 Under Streich, the 2012–13 season saw the club finish in fifth place, their best league standing since the 1994–95 season.
 The fifth-place finish secured a position in the 2013–14 UEFA Europa League, an accomplishment that the club had not achieved since the 2001–02 edition of the tournament.
 Had SC Freiburg defeated FC Schalke 04 on the final matchday of the season, Freiburg would have leapfrogged Schalke and qualified for the UEFA Champions League for the first time in the club's history.
 However, the 1–2 defeat to Schalke saw Schalke secure fourth place in the league and qualify for the tournament instead.
 During the 2012–13 season, Freiburg also advanced to the semi-finals of the DFB-Pokal for the first time in the club's history but lost to local rivals VFB Stuttgart 1–2 and missed the chance to play FC Bayern Munich in the final.
 Following the season, Streich was named Coach of the Season by Kicker magazine, beating out treble-winning Jupp Heynckes.
 Streich extended his contract at the end of the season.

-2013–14 season

 The third season with Streich as coach started out very unsuccessful with Freiburg remaining 16th in the Bundesliga and were eliminated in the group stage of the Europa League after finishing in third place.
 SC Freiburg was eliminated in round 3 of the 2013–14 DFB-Pokal by Bayer Leverkusen, however finished the Bundesliga season as 14th and therefore remaining in the league.

-2014–15 season

-Freiburg started the season with a 2–0 win against Eintracht Trier in the DFB-Pokal.

-Only five wins in the second half of the season were not enough and the team finished 17th and therefore relegated to the 2.
+Freiburg started the 2014–15 season with a 2–0 win against Eintracht Trier in the DFB-Pokal.
+However, with only five wins in the second half of the season, were not enough and the team finished 17th and therefore relegated to the 2.
 Bundesliga by a single point.

-2015–16 season

-Freiburg started the season with a 6–3 win against 1.
-FC Nürnberg and was able to win the 2.
+Freiburg started the following season with a 6–3 win against 1.
+FC Nürnberg, and was able eventually to win the 2.
 Bundesliga.
 All managerial contracts including Streich's originally expiring summer 2016 were extended in February 2016.

-2016–17 season

-Freiburg started the season with a 4–0 win against SV Babelsberg 03 in the DFB-Pokal.
+Freiburg started the 2016–17 season with a 4–0 win against SV Babelsberg 03 in the DFB-Pokal.
+The first season back in the Bundesliga saw them end seventh, which qualified them to the Europa League qualification rounds.

+In the 2021–22 season, Freiburg finished sixth in the league, in order to qualify to another Europa League competition.
+In the following season, he led his club to finish fifth in the league, reach the Europa League knockout phase for the first time, and the semi-finals of the DFB-Pokal.

+In March 2024, Streich announced that he would leave his position at Freiburg after 12 years by the end of the 2023–24 season.